react-bootstrap-table/react-bootstrap-table2/docs/basic-filter.md

   comparatorClassName: 'custom-comparator-class',  // custom the class on comparator select
   dateStyle: { backgroundColor: 'cadetblue', margin: '0px' },  // custom the style on date input
   dateClassName: 'custom-date-class',  // custom the class on date input
-  defaultValue: { date: new Date(2018, 0, 1), comparator: Comparator.GT }  // default value
+  defaultValue: { date: new Date(2018, 0, 1), comparator: Comparator.GT },  // default value
+  id: 'id', // assign a unique value for htmlFor attribute, it's useful when you have same dataField across multiple table in one page
 });

 // omit...